Who is Christine Blasey Ford, the professor who accused Brett Kavanaugh of sexual misconduct?

 Kavanaugh has denied the allegations, saying, “I categorically and unequivocally deny this allegation.
 I did not do this back in high school or at any time.”
 Judge said he has no recollection of the alleged events.

-Kavanaugh and Ford are both expected to testify before lawmakers on Sept.
+Kavanaugh and Ford are both set to testify before lawmakers on Sept.
 27.

 Read on for a look at four things to know about Ford.